 What should you be doing to your videos?

 We believe for all videos to meet a basic level of accessibility, a transcript and captions should be provided.
 It doesn’t need to be expensive to produce these as YouTube has built-in tools that will automatically generate these for you, saving you time.
 Whilst automated tools are a good starting point, we strongly advise people to edit these manually.
-Also, YouTube’s automatic captioning can create a SubRip text (.srt) file that can be used to add the same captions and timings to a Facebook video.
+Also, YouTube’s captioning can create a SubRip text (.srt) file that can be used to add the same captions and timings to a Facebook and LinkedIn video.

 Accessibility for blind or visually impaired people can be improved further using audio description.
 However, not all content benefits from audio description.
 If your video is of an interview where someone is standing still talking, or the narrator is describing what is happening themselves, audio description isn’t needed.
 Audio description typically fits into natural pauses in the audio, but sometimes that’s not enough time to describe everything, so a second video with extended audio description may be needed.